-- a.
-Add notation Ecological enhancement / green belt The dashed lines are an approximate representation of the location of ecological enhancement / green belt areas, to be further investigated. - b.
+- Add notation Ecological enhancement / green belt The dashed lines are an approximate representation of the location of ecological enhancement / green belt areas, to be further investigated. - b.
 Amend to align with new / expanded business (industrial and commercial) areas that were rezoned by the partially operative Selwyn District Plan. - c.
 Amend to include any existing LLRZ in Greater Christchurch as part of the existing urban area. - d.
 Amend to correctly show the Ōpāwaho Heathcote River. - e.
 Amend legend item 'Growth around central city, centres and corridors' to correspond to the symbology on the maps. - f.
 Amend to reflect resultant changes and the status of private plan changes, district plan reviews, IPIs and referred projects under the COVID-19 Recovery (Fast-track Consenting) Act 2020. - g.
-Identify Prebbleton as a 'Locally important urban centres and town'.
+Identify Prebbleton as a 'Locally important urban centres and town'. - h.
+Include symbols for Lyttelton Port and the inland ports' - j.
+Show the complete connections for the 'Core Public Transport routes' heading to Queenspark, New Brighton and Sumner.